boostercloud/booster/docs/README.md

 - MoveStock
 - UpdateCartShippingAddress

-Additionally, commands must be placed within the commands directory of the project source: `project-root/src/commands`.
+Additionally, commands must be within the commands directory of the project source: `project-root/src/commands`.

 ```text
 project-root